Poghosyan-Dav/worktracker-privacy/privacy-policy.md

 WorkTracker complies with Apple's App Tracking Transparency framework, a privacy feature introduced to protect your personal data.
 This framework ensures transparency and user control over data collection practices.
 We value your privacy and believe in the importance of providing you with clear information about how your data is used.

 **Permission Request**: WorkTracker may collect data for the purpose of tracking your activity within the app.
 This tracking enables us to enhance your user experience, offer personalized recommendations, and improve our services.
-To initiate data collection for tracking purposes, we are required to obtain your explicit permission.
+To initiate data collection for tracking purposes, we are required to obtain your explicit permission through Apple's App Tracking Transparency framework.

 **System Prompt**: When you first launch WorkTracker after updating to iOS 14.5 or later, you will receive a system prompt.
 This prompt will ask for your consent to allow or deny tracking for the app.
 You have the option to choose whether to grant permission or opt-out of tracking.